 There are no real differences between web and native interfaces when it comes to content management.
 Calendars, tickers, data sources, playback tracking and the manipulation of these elements can be easily managed through either interface.
 Through a browser, however, users can manage content from anywhere via the web.
 Accessibility, particularly in the event of an emergency, gives the web-based UI a significant advantage.

 Regardless of your UI selection, the solution you choose should accommodate the most common functional requirements.
-At a minimum, the product should support data feeds (RSS, XML, FTP and others), popular file formats (Flash, MPEG, JPG and others), remote diagnostics, scalability (N-tier), user and role administration, layout management and content purge services.
+At a minimum, the product should support data feeds (RSS, XML, FTP and others), popular file formats (MP4, MPEG, JPG and others), remote diagnostics, scalability (N-tier), user and role administration, layout management and content purge services.

 Before evaluating native or web-based solutions, you need to define what you expect to accomplish with the technology.
 The goals of corporate and campus communicators are much different than those of retailers, hospitals or public venues.
 Once you have the objectives clearly defined, you have to create content that allows you to measure the effectiveness of your message or campaign.
 In short, be prepared to create with measurement in mind.